The left-back position is one of the most important positions in football. In this article, we will look at the best left-backs in the world in 2024.

 He has the pace and energy to keep this up for 90 minutes, which makes him a key but underrated player for Jurgen Klopp.
 It’s even more scarier when you realize that Trent Alexander-Arnold is another attacking gem and his flank-mate.

-The Ecuadorian is undoubtedly one of the best full-backs in the world and has the potential to grow further.
+The Spanish is undoubtedly one of the best full-backs in the world and has the potential to grow further.

 5. Nathan Aké